billybobc1210/Poker/README.md

 Some examples:

-// lowest possible hand in poker: 7 high with 5/4/3/2 kickers
+// 7 high with 5/4/3/2 kickers (lowest possible hand in poker, hence why it has a value of 0)
 handRankMap["7 5 4 3 2"] = 0

 // three-of-a-kind: 3 Kings with 3/2 kickers